 Rachel Fetler (voice)

 BA Pomona College; MM New England Conservatory.
 Teaching since 1990.
-Also teaches at Boulder Arts Academy.
-Performs with Boulder Bach Festival and Opera Colorado and is founder of the baroque ensemble, La Liaison.
+Specializes in Opera, Early Music Performance, and Childhood Music Education.
+Has performed locally with the Boulder Bach Festival, Pro Musica Colorado, Opera Colorado, and the baroque ensemble La Liaison.

 Ruth Galloway (violin, viola)